Invest how you want, when you want, in real time with Self-Directed Investing.

 Donating to charity

-Two types of trusts help donors support charities in a tax-efficient way either during or after your lifetime.
+Two types of trusts help donors support charities in a tax-efficient way either during or after their lifetimes.

 Providing for blended families